port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/azure-devops.md

       ...
   ```

-- The `kind` key is a specifier for an object from the GitLab API:
+- The `kind` key is a specifier for an object from the Azure DevOps API:

   ```yaml showLineNumbers
     resources: